Dora Mbanya: Biography

-Dora Mbanya waa born on December 13 1956 in the North West region of Cameroon.
+Dora Mbanya was born on 13 December 1956 in the North West region of Cameroon.
 She is a physician and specialises in haematology.
 She obtained a medical degree in General Medicine from cameroon and bagged her PhD in Medicine/Haematology from Newcastle upon Tyne, England.
-She holds a Dîplome Universitaire in Transfusion Medicine from the Université d’Abidjan, Côte d’Ivoire.
+She holds a Dîplome Universitaire in Transfusion Medicine from the Université d'Abidjan, Côte d'Ivoire.
 She is also the General Manager of the National Blood Transfusion Service in Cameroon and the president of Africa Society for Blood Transfusion.
 She is married to another professor of Medicine and Endocrinology, Jean Claude Mbanya.

 Research interests

 Dora Mbaya focused on blood transfusion medicine, clinical use of blood; transfusion-transmissible infections (TTIs) like hepatitis B, C, Syphilis, and HIV.